gherlein/gherlein/README.md

 I use a lot of async communication (especially email) because I can multi-task well (mostly) and my life often has more meetings than I wish I had.
 Some people like this.Some
 need more face to face time with me.
 Speak up about what you need.
 I generally try to do 1:1 meetings for 30 minutes once a week with my direct reports.
-I am terrible about this.
 I am comfortable with a flexible schedule that changes constantly.
-This leads me to not be as good as I want to be keeping 1:1 meetings.
-Speak up.
-Don't let me off the hook.
+This means our 1:1 schedule may shift around a but.
+If that does not work for you, speak up.
 These times are important to both of us.
 I don't want these to be status meetings.
 Please think of things you want to talk about.
-I will usually have some themes to talk about.
+I will usually have some themes to talk about, probably about priorities.

 I believe in stack-ranked lists.
 Yes, I tend towards kanban as a workflow management tool.
 But I will use whatever works.
 Often the best approach depends on the team and their dynamics.